derk1021/cs122b-project/README.md

 To deploy the application:
 1. Make sure the application context is set to '/'
 2. When launching the server, make sure the url is set to the root url
-3. Set the artifact in the deployment section as the war file
+3. Run mvn clean package and move built war into the tomcat/webapps
 4. Launch the server

 Member's contribution